tiimgreen/tiimgreen.github.io/_posts/2014-04-20-github-cheat-sheet.md

 The [GitHub Cheat Sheet](https://github.com/tiimgreen/github-cheat-sheet) was inspired by [Zack Holman](http://zachholman.com/)'s talks at [Aloha Ruby Conf](http://www.confreaks.com/videos/1229-aloharuby2012-git-and-github-secrets) (2012) and [WDCNZ](https://vimeo.com/72955426) (2013).

 Initially, I made the guide purely so I could remember all the cool features in the video.
 I wanted a place where I could refer back so I wouldn't have to watch both videos over and over.
 After making the draft I quite liked to so posted it on the Reddit programming section to see if others would appreciate it and went to bed.
 I woke to 250 stars which quickly grew to 1,000 in less than 12 hours.
-Shit.
-Turns out people actually liked it.
+It turns out people actually liked it.
 1,000 quickly turned into 2,000 which turned into 3,000, at the time of writing it currently has 4,967 stars.

 ![GitHub Cheat Sheet Traffic](/assets/images/ghcs-traffic-screenshot.png)